FBakkensen/AIAssistedDevelopmentPromptsForBC/Research_BusinessCentral.md

 - Common business requirements that drive implementation decisions
 - Industry-specific considerations (manufacturing, retail, distribution, etc.)

-# Task:
+# Tasks:
-Create extensive documentation of the subject. including, but not limited to:
+Create extensive documentation of the topic. including, but not limited to:
-## The philosophy behind it.
+- The philosophy behind it.
-## Overall architecture including diagrams including a description.
+- Overall architecture including diagrams including a description.
-## Diagram over dataflows, including description.
+- Diagram over dataflows, including description.
-## Diagram over the source code including description.
+- Diagram over the source code including description.
-## Integration points for the subject for each of the following object types.
+-- Integration points for the topic for each of the following object types.
-### Codeunits
+## Codeunits
 Description of procedures and parameters.
-### Enums
+## Enums
 Description of each value.
-### tables
+## tables
-#### Description of the general purpose.
+- Description of the general purpose.
-#### Description of all fields.
+- Description of all fields.
-### Events
+## Events
-#### Description of when to use them.
+Description of when to use them.
-### Queries
+## Queries
 Description of what they to.
-### Xmlport
+## Xmlport
-#### Description of the purpose.
+- Description of the purpose.
-#### Description of all fields.
+- Description of all fields.
-### Pages
+## Pages
 Description of the purpose.

-## How to extend the subject
+## How to extend the topic
-### best practices for a developer on the subject with Focus specifically on how Business Central implements the subject according to Microsoft's standard functionality.
+Best practices for a developer on the topic with Focus specifically on how Business Central implements the topic according to Microsoft's standard functionality.

 # Code Examples
 ## Include code examples that demonstrate:
-### Common usage patterns for the subject
+- Common usage patterns for the topic
-### Integration with different areas of Business Central
+- Integration with different areas of Business Central
-### Custom extension scenarios
+- Custom extension scenarios
 ## All code examples should follow Microsoft's AL coding guidelines.
-## Format all code examples with:
+- Format all code examples with:
-- Descriptive comments explaining each significant block
+1. Descriptive comments explaining each significant block
-- Error handling patterns
+2. Error handling patterns
-- Performance considerations noted where relevant
+3. Performance considerations noted where relevant

 # Troubleshooting Guide:
-## Document common issues and solutions for:
+- Document common issues and solutions for:
-- Performance bottlenecks with large volumes of tracked items
+1. Performance bottlenecks with large volumes of tracked items
-- Data integrity issues and recovery procedures
+2. Data integrity issues and recovery procedures
-- Common implementation mistakes and how to avoid them
+3. Common implementation mistakes and how to avoid them
-- Diagnostic tools and techniques for item tracking problems
+4. Diagnostic tools and techniques for item tracking problems

 #Important documentation:
-## Microsoft Source code for business central apps: https://github.com/StefanMaron/MSDyn365BC.Code.History/tree/w1-25
+- Microsoft Source code for business central apps: https://github.com/StefanMaron/MSDyn365BC.Code.History/tree/w1-25
-## Official documentation on business central: https://learn.microsoft.com/en-us/dynamics365/business-central/
+- Official documentation on business central: https://learn.microsoft.com/en-us/dynamics365/business-central/

-## Verify all technical information against:
+# Verify all technical information against:
 1. Official Microsoft documentation.
 2. Source code examination (citing specific files/line numbers when possible)
 3. Published Microsoft best practices.
 Flag any contradictions or gaps in the documentation explicitly.